-The District will respond to reports of high yellowjacket activity if the caller has located the nest.
+The District will respond to reports of high yellowjacket activity.
 Mosquito and Vector Control Specialists will then inspect the area and decide if control is appropriate.
 Control measures may include placing traps or bait, treating nests with an approved insecticide, or physically removing the nest.
 All pesticide applications are made by state-certified technicians using materials that are registered for use by the Environmental Protection Agency.